Ohio Volunteer Partnerships

 Older Ohioans give more than 350,000 hours of their time each year, helping people of all ages.
 The Department of Aging partners with other state entities to provide unique opportunities for older Ohioans to volunteer.

-Volunteer Ombudsman Associate Program - Working with the Office of the State Long-term Care Ombudsman and regional Ombudsman programs, volunteers establish a regular presence in nursing homes or other long-term care facilities and provide information about resident rights, quality of care, and quality of life to residents and family members.
-They observe conditions, advocate for residents, and resolve complaints.
+Volunteer Ombudsman Associate Program - Working with the Office of the State Long-term Care Ombudsman and regional Ombudsman programs, volunteers establish a regular presence in nursing homes or other long-term care facilities, and visit long-term care consumers wherever they call home.
+Associates provide information about resident rights, quality of care, and quality of life to residents and family members.
+They observe conditions, advocate for consumers and help resolve complaints.

 Ohio Senior Health Insurance Information Program Volunteers - The Ohio Senior Health Insurance Information Program (OSHIIP) is a service of the Ohio Department of Insurance, supported by the Department of Aging.
 Volunteers provides free information and other health insurance services to people in Ohio covered by Medicare regardless of age.
 Volunteers learn Medicare basics in a 20-hour course, then use that knowledge to help people in their communities.